himank/Distributed-File-Sharing-System/Readme.txt

 3) ServentContaingFile: The client which has the file
 4) ServentRequestingFile: The client requesting file
 5) Tokenizer: Take input from command line and parse it as per the functionality.

+Command:

+1) java simpella <port1> <port2>  (To run the simplla)

+2) info
+info [cdhnqs] - Display list of current connections.
+The letters are:
+•  c - Simpella network connections
+•	d - file transfer in progress (downloads only)
+•	h - number of hosts, number of files they are sharing, and total size of those shared files
+•	n - Simpella statistics: packets received and sent, number of unique packet IDs in memory (routing tables), total Simpella bytes received and sent so far.
+•	q - queries received and replies sent
+•	s - number and total size of shared files on this host
+eg: simpella> info h

+3) simpella> share this   (Share current directory)

+   simpella> share -i     (Information about current directory shared) sharing /home/smathew2/Simpella/this

+   simpella> scan         (Scan the current directory) scanning /home/smathew2/Simpella/this for files ...
+   Scanned 2164 files and 3.96663e+07 bytes.

+4) open <host:port> - open a connection to host at port
+eg: open himank.cse.buffalo.edu:6346

+5) update - send PINGs to all neighbors.

+6) find <string> - start looking for files containing words in the string. simpella> find himank chaudhary searching Simpella network for `himank chaudhary' press enter to continue
+   20 responses received

+7) clear [file-no]  (clear particluar file no)

+8) download <file-num>  (start downloading the file specified.)

+9) monitor - display the queries people are searching for simpella> monitor
+   MONITORING SIMPELLA NETWORK:
+   Press enter to continue